-"The war immediately threw about a quarter of a billion of the population of the earth into a situation which was practically that of colonies-Russia, with its population of 130,000,000; Austria.
-Hungary, Bulgaria, and Germany, with populations totaling 120,000,000.
-The war, which led to the complete defeat of these countries through the Versailles Treaty, imposed on them such conditions that these civilized peoples have become dependent, like the colonials. and, like the latter, ruined, starving, and without rights.
+"The war immediately threw about a quarter of a billion of the population of the earth into a situation which was practically that of colonies-Russia, with its population of 130,000,000; Austria, Bulgaria, and Germany, with populations totaling 120,000,000.
+The war, which led to the complete defeat of these countries through the Versailles Treaty, imposed on them such conditions that these civilized peoples have become dependent, like the colonials, and, like the latter, ruined, starving, and without rights.
 For many generations they are doomed to this condition by the treaty, a condition in which formerly no civilized people ever had to live.

 "You know that the Versailles Treaty forced Germany, and a whole series of conquered States, into conditions of absolute impossibility of economic existence, into conditions of complete absence of rights, of utter humiliation.
-How large a number of nations In order to answer this question we must rememprofited by this? ber that the population of America, which profited most of all from the war, being converted into a rich country from a country that had a mass of debts, does not exceed 100,000,000; the population of Japan which profited much by remaining outside the actual conflict, seizing the Asiatic continent, is 50,000,000; the population of England, which profited very much in the colonial sense, is 50,000,000, making a total of 200,000,000.
+How large a number of nations profited by this?
+In order to answer this question we must remember that the population of America, which profited most of all from the war, being converted into a rich country from a country that had a mass of debts, does not exceed 100,000,000; the population of Japan, which profited much by remaining outside the actual conflict, seizing the Asiatic continent, is 50,000,000; the population of England, which profited very much in the colonial sense, is 50,000,000, making a total of 200,000,000.
 Let us add a few neutral States with small populations, which became particularly rich during the war, and we have a quarter of a billion.
 Thus you have a picture of the dividing up of the entire earth as the result of the imperialistic war.
-A billion and a quarter of population of oppressed colonial countries which are partitioned alive like Turkey, China, and Persia, and not more than a quarter of a billion of population, in countries which have maintained their position in part in southern and central Amer ica and in part of Europe, but which have fallen into economic dependence on America.
+A billion and a quarter of population of oppressed colonial countries, which are partitioned alive like Turkey, China, and Persia, and not more than a quarter of a billion of population, in countries which have maintained their position in part in southern and central Amerpendence on America.